 Need-based financial aid is determined by demonstrated need and based on the information provided on the CSS Profile and the FAFSA.

 Eligibility for need-based Tulane institutional gift aid are based on the level of need as determined from Tulane’s review of the information provided on the CSS Profile, FAFSA, and other documentation, while academic merit determines the proportion of institutional gift aid in the total aid package.
 Merit-based aid is awarded separately by the admission office based on the strength of the student's application for admission.

 For more information, Visit the Office of Financial Aid website and/or view a comprehensive presentation detailing the financial aid process.
 If you have already applied and want to view your financial aid package, you should log into your Gibson Online portal.
-This is different from your Green Wave Portal, and login details were sent to you in a separate email shortly after you applied for admission.
+This is different from your Green Wave Portal, and login details were sent to you in a separate email at a later date after you applied for admission.